Eerie (magazine): Publication history

-A variety of editors would continue to manage Eerie after Goodwin's second departure including Billy Graham and J.R.
+A variety of editors would continue to manage Eerie after Goodwin's second departure, including Billy Graham and J.R.
 Cochran.
-William Dubay, who first joined Warren as an artist in 1970, would become editor of the magazine for issues 43 through 72.
+Bill DuBay, who first joined Warren as an artist in 1970, would become editor of the magazine for issues #43 through 72.
 During this period the frequency of Eerie and Warren's other magazines was upped to nine issues per year.
-Color stories would begin appearing in Eerie starting with issue 54 in February 1974.
+Color stories would begin appearing in Eerie starting with issue #54 in February 1974.

-In late 1971, artists from the Barcelona Studio of Spanish agency Selecciones Illustrada started appearing in Eerie and other Warren magazine.
+In late 1971, artists from the Barcelona Studio of Spanish agency Selecciones Illustrada started appearing in Eerie and other Warren magazines.
 These artists included Esteban Maroto, Jaime Brocal, Rafael Aura Leon, Martin Salvador, Luis Garcia, Jose Gonzalez, Jose Bea, Isidro Mones, Sanjulián and Enrich Torres.
 Additional artists from S.I.'s Valencia Studio joined Warren in 1974 including José Ortiz, Luis Bermejo, and Leopold Sanchez.
-Towards the end of Dubay's time as editor, artists from Eeries first golden era including Alex Toth and John Severin returned.
-Notable writers during Dubay's era as editor included Gerry Boudreau, Budd Lewis, Jim Stenstrum, Steve Skeates and Doug Moench.
+Towards the end of DuBay's time as editor, artists from Eeries first golden era, including Alex Toth and John Severin returned.
+Notable writers during DuBay's era as editor included Gerry Boudreau, Budd Lewis, Jim Stenstrum, Steve Skeates and Doug Moench.

 Dubay resigned after issue #72 and was replaced by Louise Jones, his former assistant.
 Jones would edit the magazine until #110 (April 1980).
 Former DC Comics publisher Carmine Infantino would also join Warren shortly after she became editor.
-Much like the wave of Spanish artists that dominated the magazine throughout the mid-1970s, a number of artists from the Philippines would join Warren during Jones's period as editor including Alex Niño, Alfredo Alcala and Rudy Nebres and would remain at Eerie until its end in 1983.
+Much like the wave of Spanish artists that dominated the magazine throughout the mid-1970s, a number of artists from the Philippines would join Warren during Jones's period as editor, including Alex Niño, Alfredo Alcala and Rudy Nebres and would remain at Eerie until its end in 1983.
 The Rook, an adventurer who first appeared in #82 (March 1977), would appear in nearly every issue of the magazine over the next two years and would eventually be given his own magazine.
-While he had resigned as editor, Dubay remained with Warren and became their dominant writer during this period.
+While he had resigned as editor, DuBay remained with Warren and became their dominant writer during this period.
 Other dominant writers during this period included Bruce Jones, Bob Toomey and Roger McKenzie.

 Cancellation and legal battles

-After Louise Jones resigned as editor following issue #110, Dubay returned to edit the magazine using the alias "Will Richardson" until issue 120.
-After Dubay's departure various editors including Chris Adames, Timothy Moriarty held the position.
+After Louise Jones resigned as editor following issue #110, DuBay returned to edit the magazine using the alias "Will Richardson" until issue 120.
+After DuBay's departure various editors including Chris Adames and Timothy Moriarty held the position.
 Reprints would once again start predominantly appearing in the magazine, with many reprint issues being dedicated to a single artist.
-Eeries last issue published would be issue #139 in February 1983 when Warren went bankrupt.
+Eeries last issue #139 was published in February 1983 when Warren went bankrupt.

 In 1983, Harris Publications acquired Warren's assets, including Eerie, Creepy, and Vampirella.
 Harris published a single issue of Creepy (#146), but legal murkiness prevented him from publishing further issues or any issues of Eerie.
 In 2000, after a protracted legal dispute with Harris, Jim Warren and Warren Publishing regained sole ownership of all rights to Creepy and Eerie.